how-to-automate-regression-testing-with-cypress-and-jenkins-ci-ct.png

 }//steps

-• Base images for visual comparisons are downloaded and prepared.
+• Baseline images for visual testing are downloaded

 steps {